IBM/kubernetes-storage/docs/Lab3/README.md

 ## Introduction

-When looking at what kind of storage class you would like to use in Kubernetes, there are are a few choices such as file storage, block storage, object storage, etc. If your use case requires fast and reliable data access then consider block storage.
+When looking at what kind of storage class you would like to use in OpenShift, there are a few choices such as file storage, block storage, object storage, etc. If your use case requires fast and reliable data access then consider block storage.

 [Block storage](https://www.ibm.com/cloud/learn/block-storage) is a storage option that breaks data into "blocks" and stores those blocks across a Storage Area Network (SAN).
 These smaller blocks are faster to store and retrieve than large data objects.
 For this reason, block storage is primarily used as a backing storage for databases.

-In this lab we will deploy a Mongo database on top of block storage on Kubernetes.
+In this lab we will deploy a Mongo database on top of block storage on OpenShift.

 ![archDiagram](./images/archDiagram.png)